b0h5stuff/startup.gb/README.md

 This would enable more than 3 Gameroms to be used on the multicart.

-not sure where to add notes for changes, so put them here for now searched & replaced for HOME to ROM0, BSS to WRAM? changed the code for searching roms (nintendo logo) to use registers b & c instead of push af, pop af the getmodules section is now simplified added push bc to the Draw_Titles subroutine used memcopy to put the Draw_Titles & check logo into WRAM, the wram versions are WR_Draw_Titles & WR_Check_Logo this was necessary because ROM0 copies of the subs would get banked out
+not sure where to add notes for changes, so put them here for now:
+#searched & replaced for HOME to ROM0, BSS to WRAM?
+#changed the code for searching roms (nintendo logo) to use registers b & c instead of push af, pop af
+#the getmodules section is now simplified
+#added push bc to the Draw_Titles subroutine
+#used memcopy to put the Draw_Titles & check logo into WRAM, the wram versions are WR_Draw_Titles & WR_Check_Logo
+#this was necessary because ROM0 copies of the subs would get banked out